lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 I realized this wasn't just a teaching problem—it was a **reproducibility crisis in disguise**.

 If students couldn't install packages reliably, how could researchers share reproducible workflows?
-How could we expect open science when the entry point was broken?
+How could we create open science workflows when the entry point was actually broken?

 ### The breakthrough: Tested, cross-platform environments

-Working with colleagues who knew a lot about these topics, I built the [Earth Analytics Python environment](https://github.com/earthlab/earth-analytics-python-env).
-The magic wasn't the environment file itself—it was being able to **test how our lessons ran on different systems**.
+Working with colleagues, like my friend Filipe (who created that meme above!), who knew a lot about these topics, I built the [Earth Analytics Python environment](https://github.com/earthlab/earth-analytics-python-env).
+The magic wasn't the environment file itself—it was

+1. being able to create a lock file that pinned versions of dependencies down and
+2. being able to **test how our lessons ran on different systems** in a Continuous Integration environment on GitHub.

 We tested on:
 - Linux